mykle1/MMM-Events/README.md

 ## Config.js entry and options

       {
+        disabled: f,
         module: 'MMM-Events',
-        position: 'top_left',
+        position: 'top_right',
         config: {
-		city: "New York",	           // Your City
+            city: "49.1829,0.3707", // "new york", or lat,long ex "40.123456,-74.123456",
+            radius: "100", // search radius
+            radiusDistance: "km", // mi or km
-		eventType: "sports,music_country", // One or more, seperated by commas.
-Choose from Events List below
+            eventType: "music,movies_film,art,sports", // Choose from Events List below
-		when: "This Week",                 // "All", "Future", "Past", "Today", "Last Week", "This Week", "Next week", and months by name, e.g. "October"
+            when: "This Week",  // "All", "Future", "Past", "Today", "Last Week", "This Week", "Next week", and months
             mode: "noFrame",   // "Frame" or "noFrame" (around picture)
-		apikey: "Your FREE API Key Goes Here",
+            apikey: "YOUR API KEY",
             rotateInterval: 5 * 60 * 1000,     // New Event Appears every 5 minutes
-		useHeader: false,	           // Set to true if you want a header
+            useHeader: true,	           // Set to true if you want a header
-		header: "",
+            header: "Spectacle a proximité",
             animationSpeed: 3000,              // Event fades in and out
             picture: true,                     // true, false = no image }
       },

 ## For multiples of eventType
 Seperate eventTypes (below) by commas (Ex. "music_electronic,music_jazz,music_vocal,music_rap_hiphop")

 # Choose your config.js "eventType" from this list